MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 T41
 ```

-This macro is built in to RRF, using the `t{free,pre,post}.g` files.
-If the target tool number is specified, then these files are executed in order.
+This macro is built into RRF, using the `t{free,pre,post}.g` files.
+If the target tool number is specified, these files are executed in order.
 The operator is prompted to change to the correct tool and if this tool is a probe tool, will be asked to verify that the tool is connected by triggering it manually before proceeding.

 ---